yobta/stores/src/stores/storeYobta/index.md

 # Yobta Store

-`storeYobta` is a factory function that creates an observable store, which serves as a base store for all other stores in the `@yobta/stores` package.
+`storeYobta` is a factory function that creates an observable store.
 An observable store is a simple data structure that allows you to store a value and subscribe to changes to that value.
 The `storeYobta` store is designed to be easy to use and extend with plugins that add middleware to state transitions.

 ## Features